 Your Medical History

-Your health care provider will ask about your symptoms, how long you've had them, and how they're are affecting you.
+Your healthcare provider will ask about your symptoms, how long you've had them, and how they're affecting you.
 A medical history will include questions about:

 - Your diet